5th May 2018

 The shorter variant I took to reach Grindleford for the family rendezvous.
 About 3km less and much less ascent.

-Finish (Hathersage): 18:10, but 1:45 stop in Grindleford at community cafe to meet Mum and Penny
+Start time: 08:10 arriving Hathersage 18:10, after a 1h 45m stop in Grindleford at community cafe to meet Mum and Penny

-Posted the above from the Little John while eating, Set off again for North Lees campsite 19:50, arriving 20:30.
-Put up tent, showered, in bed 21:40
+Posted the above from the Little John in Hathersage while eating.
+Set off again for North Lees campsite 19:50, arriving 20:30.
+Put up tent, showered, in bed 21:40.